1 German-Netherlands Corps: Land Component Command

 Following this, the "Land Component Command" was further developed.
 From the beginning of 2004, the corps was subordinate to NATO Allied Joint Force Command Naples and became "NATO Response Force-Headquarters" (NRF) in November 2004.
 During the first half of 2005 it was on stand-by as the fourth headquarters NRF-4.

 From January to July 2005, the Corps assumed the standby role as the NATO Response Force Land Component Command to demonstrate the NATO Initial Operational Capability.
 During the months of May and June 2005, 1GNC practiced this capability by conducting exercise IRON SWORD, a challenging Deployment Field Training Exercise to practice multinational operations in an expeditionary environment.
 In deploying more than 6,000 soldiers and 2,500 vehicles by land, air and sea from Central Europe to Norway, the Corps clearly illustrated the progress made during the NATO Response Force standby period and made a real contribution towards the continual development of the NATO Response Force Full Operational Capability.

 The Corps was also the on-call High Readiness Force for NATO contingency operations in 2008.
 In 2009, the Corps deployed to Afghanistan providing the core staff of the International Security Assistance Force (ISAF) and the ISAF Joint Command.
 The Corps also provided national troop contributions, most notably a 40-man contingent to Regional Command South.

 From mid 2013 until January 2014, some 200 multi-national Staff Officers and soldiers deployed to Kabul, Afghanistan, to contribute to the ISAF HQ, ISAF Joint Command and other units.

 In 2015, 1GNC was on stand-by for the NRF for the third time.
 Following the decisions taken in Cardiff, Wales, additionally the Corps was tasked to develop and test the Initial Very High Readiness Task Force concept, which resulted in deployment of units from Belgium, the Czech Republic, Germany, The Netherlands and Norway to the Zagan training Area in Poland to conduct exercise Noble Jump.
 Due to the security situation at that moment, NATO Secretary General Jens Stoltenberg, SACEUR General Philip Breedlove, four Ministers of Defence as well as some 200 journalists visited the exercise.

-Currently, apart from its Staff Support Battalion and Command Information Systems Battalion, the Corps does not have assigned units any longer.
-Following a (NATO) Force Generation Process, the Corps will get multinational units assigned to create a tailor-made organisation capable of meeting the given tasks.
 The Corps served as Land Component Command for the NATO Response Force in 2005, 2008, 2015, 2019.
 In 2023, 1GNC assumed responsibility as Land Component Command NATO Response Force (NRF).

+NATO Tactical Land Command for Estonia and Latvia

+On 1 July 2026, 1 German-Netherlands Corps (1GNC) assumed responsibility as NATO's tactical land headquarters for Estonia and Latvia, taking over this responsibility from Multinational Corps Northeast (MNC-NE).
+The new command arrangement gives 1GNC command and control responsibilities for designated NATO and national land forces in Estonia and Latvia, including command responsibilities related to the Estonian Division and Multinational Division North.
+The Corps is responsible for planning and conducting exercises, contributing to regional defence planning, and supporting the integration of reinforcements.
+The transfer of responsibility was marked by a NATO ceremony in the Estonian-Latvian border towns of Valga and Valka on 30 June 2026.